 Most cases are reported from Italy, Spain, and Argentina, suggesting a geographically-restricted condition.

 Most common presentation is occipital epilepsy in childhood.
-Epilepsy can be drug-resistant, generalised and partial seizures with mental deterioration.
-Sometimes it evolves into severe epileptic encephalopathy.
+Epilepsy can be drug-resistant, and may be generalized and/or focal seizures with mental deterioration.
+Sometimes it evolves into a severe epileptic encephalopathy.

-Diagnosis relies on EEG to characterize epileptic seizures, computed tomography imaging for bilateral occipital calcifications, laboratory findings (antiendomisium antibodies, antigliadin antibodies, anti-tissue-transglutaminase type 2 antibodies, HLA phenotype), and histopathological analysis of small bowel biopsy (jejunal mucosa villous atrophy).
+Diagnosis relies on EEG to characterize epileptic seizures, CT for bilateral occipital calcifications, laboratory findings (anti-endomysial antibodies, antigliadin antibodies, anti-tissue-transglutaminase type 2 antibodies, HLA phenotype), and histopathological analysis of small bowel biopsy (jejunal mucosa villous atrophy).

 - absence of lobar or hemispheric atrophy

 Treatment and prognosis